 In 2008, when the band was about to begin their 40th anniversary tour, Jon Anderson suffered from a throat infection and was unable to participate.
-Benoit David, from Yes tribute band Close To The Edge, was recruited to fill in on vocals for the tour.
+Benoit David, from Canadian Progressive Rock band Mystery and Yes tribute band Close To The Edge, was recruited to fill in on vocals for the tour.
 In 2009, he was named as Anderson's permanent replacement.
 Rick Wakeman's son Oliver Wakeman also joined the band on keyboards.

 The band recorded Fly From Here in 2011, their first new album in 10 years, with David on vocals and Trevor Horn as producer.
 Before the album was completed, Wakeman was replaced by Geoff Downes, bringing together the Drama lineup and a similar sound.
 The title track was originally conceived in 1981, and it was refined and extended into 20-minute six-part epic.